Mr Jamie Balfour

 This job saw me working with another member of staff tidying and cleaning the bedrooms for a week and doing various other chores around the premises.
 It required me to get up at 6 am every morning to be at work by around 8 am to ensure that I would get there on time.
 It showed that I had determination and efficiency as well as the ability to work well as part of a team.

 I noticed our local library was offering a Code Club for kids under the age of 16 and since I wanted to be a teacher and loved programming, I saw this as a golden opportunity.
-I volunteered on a Saturday morning from 10am till about 11.30am.
+I volunteered on a Saturday morning from 10 am to about 11.30 am.

-STEM Net is a system in which schools and other institutes request help from the ambassadors.
-As a STEM Ambassador I saw a request at Knox Academy, Haddington, (not far from where I lived) and emailed to see how I could help.
+STEM Net is a system in which schools and other institutes request help from ambassadors.
+As a STEM Ambassador, I saw a request at Knox Academy, Haddington, (not far from where I lived, and also where I wanted to work someday) and emailed to see how I could help.
 As it happens, I just missed the post.
 However, Mr Blair asked if I would still like to help and I accepted.

 My role here was as a classroom assistant in the Computing department.
 I assisted in all levels from S1 to S6 ranging from basic ICT to Advanced Higher Computer Science.
 Both teachers said that having me there was really useful and that I was incredibly helpful.